hsw28/data_analysis/hannah-in-use/README.txt

 oat2pos.n: imports OATE position csv made from extract_pos_no_HD_Arte. uses the same x and y value for front and back LEDs

 OTHER
-extract_pos_no_HD_Arte: extracts position from oate into a csv file
+extract_OATpos.py: extracts position from oate into a csv file. use this for importing to matlab pos_extract.py: extracts position into seperate doctuments

 look into: